-Hand drawn Tolkien-style wedding maps #Invitation Porn#geeky#handmade#literature theme#lord of the rings#maps February 15 | Megan Finley meganfinley Check out Offbeat Bride reader Corinne's hand-drawn wedding maps in the style of J.R.R.
+Hand drawn Tolkien-style wedding maps #Invitation Porn#geeky#handmade#literature theme#lord of the rings#maps February 15 | Megan Finley meggyfin Check out Offbeat Bride reader Corinne's hand-drawn wedding maps in the style of J.R.R.
 Tolkien!
 Corinne did this herself using tracing paper over an official park map of her wedding location.
 I love the maps in Tolkien books, so I just tried to emulate that style.
 Then I found parchment-style paper at the copy store… I actually didn't know I could do this, but given a sharp pencil and a little bit of tracing paper, there's not a lot I CAN'T do.
 Let's hope your guests have an easier time getting to your wedding than Frodo had getting to Mordor!
-Reporter Name * Reporter Email * Original text Enter the original text here.
+Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Megan Finley is the Associate Publisher and Editorial Overlord.
-When she's not slaving away for the Empire, she's sharing her dork side on her own blog. @meganfinley @meggyfin PREVIOUS Maria & Dave's roaring twenties, museum wedding NEXT Heather & Jacob's 1930s inspired, outdoor, vegetarian, lunch-time wedding Toggle comments [ 10 ] This is the awesome!
+Fix Typo Megan Finley Megan Finley is the LA-based Editorial Overlord of the Offbeat Empire, and a total geeky snarky jackass.
+When she's not writing, editing, and sleeping, she's eating, drinking, and consuming pop-culture.
+You can snoop into her personal life over on her website Funk in Deep Freeze! @meganfinley @meggyfin PREVIOUS Maria & Dave's roaring twenties, museum wedding NEXT Heather & Jacob's 1930s inspired, outdoor, vegetarian, lunch-time wedding Show/Hide comments [ 10 ] This is the awesome!
 I forgot all about maps!
 Yay for maps!
 I can't wait to make mine in a fun way!
 1 agrees Reply Great idea, unique!
 Thanks for sharing..
-0 agree Reply They're terrific.
+Reply They're terrific.
 Love them!
-0 agree Reply Wow, that is so unique and creative.
+Reply Wow, that is so unique and creative.
 The maps are done so beautifully.
 Reply Oh wow, this is gorgeous!
 I also love maps, especially old ones, and especially fantasy ones! =) Awesome idea and beautifully done.
 Reply You can make parchment like paper yourself!
 You just need some coffee and normal copying paper.
 Make very strong coffee and dip the paper in it, and let it dry.
 If you want it to look really awesome, you can lit the border on fire and let it burn just a little.
 Be careful with the fire, though!
 Reply Oh, forgot to say you can also squeeze the paper into a ball when it's dry and straighten again.
-0 agree Reply There's an awesome etsy seller I've bought from who makes these too: http://www.etsy.com/view_listing.php?listing_id=3… 0 agree Reply I love it!
+Reply There's an awesome etsy seller I've bought from who makes these too: http://www.etsy.com/view_listing.php?listing_id=3… Reply I love it!
 The paper is perfect.
-0 agree Reply I completely adore this.
-0 agree Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Reply I completely adore this.
+Reply Join the conversation Cancel Reply Your email address will not be published.
+Required fields are marked *Comment Participate in this conversation via email No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.